 The item descriptions are matched by number to the pictures in the image.

 1. Flour-Sack-Towels Dish-Cloth Kitchen-Towels: Can you ever have enough hand towels in your kitchen?
 I think not.
-The reason these are a top pick is because they are soft and easy to work with, they can easily be tucked into your waistline to act as a make-shift apron when needed.
+The reason these are a top pick is that they are soft and easy to work with, they can easily be tucked into your waistline to act as a make-shift apron when needed.
 When wadded up you can use them to grab things out of the oven and they’re white which means they can be bleached after being used to wipe up spilled grape juice.
 A great practical gift.
 To dress it up you could tie a whisk, bamboo spoon or spatula on top.

 2. Architec Bamboo Kitchen Tools with Color Handles: I’m kind of obsessed with bamboo spoons.
 They are awesome.
 I have about 10 in my kitchen and couldn’t survive with any less.
 I use them for everything.
 I love that they do not absorb flavor or odor, so even if you use them to make Indian food, you can use them to mix up some rice crispies the next day without worrying that the curry smell/taste will linger.
-I also love that they can be used on non-stick pans with out causing any damage.
+I also love that they can be used on non-stick pans without causing any damage.
 And, I really love the ones that have the flat slightly slanted bottom, they are great for making candy because they naturally fit in the curve of the pan as you are thoroughly stirring the entire bottom of the pan.

 3. Bellemain 4 oz.
 Porcelain Ramekins: I had a friend give me ramekins once for my birthday and it was one of my favorite things anyone has ever given me.
-She gave them to me so I could make creme’ brulee, but I use them for so much more.
-I use them to make single serving desserts, puddings, serving dishes for toppings, and basically any time I need a small dish.
+She gave them to me so I could make creme brulee, but I use them for so much more.
+I use them to make single-serving desserts, puddings, serving dishes for toppings, and basically any time I need a small dish.
 They are so handy.
 I use them at least once or twice a week.

 4. JB Chef Culinary Micro Butane Torch: If you decide to go with ramekins, it is fun to through in a torch like this.
-A torch is a must if you are going to make creme’ brulee.
+A torch is a must if you are going to make creme brulee.
 And it just makes you feel so cool to use one.

 5. Vollrath Thermoplastic Softspoon Spatula: A soft spatula is another kitchen essential I feel like I can’t live without.
 The thing is not all soft spatulas are created equal.
-You need a good one that is sturdy, but also can easily suction right to the edge of the bowl or can to scrap out every last drop.
+You need a good one that is sturdy but also can easily suction right to the edge of the bowl or can scrap out every last drop.

 6. OXO Good Grips Prep Cutting Board: I had a friend tell me once that her favorite thing in her kitchen was a small cutting board.
-I was a little underwhelmed, but decided to trust her that it was life changing so I got one and I must say, I grab that thing EVERY day, usually multiple times a day.
+I was a little underwhelmed but decided to trust her that it was life-changing, so I got one and I must say, I grab that thing EVERY day, usually multiple times a day.
 I keep it in the cupboard right by my sink and use it to quickly cut up fruit for the kids or to do any small chopping job I need to do.
 It is SO handy to have a small cutting board to grab and not have to get out a bigger one.
-Also so much less bulk in the sink of dirty dishes and fits so easily in the dish washer.
+Also so much less bulk in the sink of dirty dishes and fits so easily in the dishwasher.

 7. Ozeri Pronto Digital Multi-function Kitchen and Food Scale: a food scale is a great way to measure ingredients when you want to be precise.
 So if you have a serious baker, a scale is a must.
 Kids also think it is really cool and will most likely request for you to get it out often.

 8. Amazon Basics Silicone Baking Mat: This is something on my list this year.
-I keep hearing how great these are from all of my favorite bakers so I’m finally going to get on the baking mat band wagon this year.
+I keep hearing how great these are from all of my favorite bakers so I’m finally going to get on the baking mat bandwagon this year.
 Can’t wait to get them.

-9. Norpro Strawberry/Tomato Corer: This little tiny thing is a perfect gift to stick in your favorite cooks stocking.
+9. Norpro Strawberry/Tomato Corer: This little tiny thing is a perfect gift to stick in your favorite cook’s stocking.
 Especially if they make strawberry jam or love to cook with fresh tomatoes.
 This gets rid of the least amount of the strawberry or tomato as possible and cuts down significantly on waste.
-It also is much easier to use then a pairing knife for such a tedious job so it saves time when doing a big job like jam.
+It also is much easier to use than a pairing knife for such a tedious job so it saves time when doing a big job like jam.

 10. Spiral Slicer Spiralizer Complete Bundle: Again, this is an item I do not have yet.
 I put it on my list and have my fingers crossed that my husband will get me one.
 I have a feeling my kids will fight over helping me with making dinner if we get this.
 I also have a hunch that they will be more excited about eating carrots and other veggies if they are in fun spirally strings.

-11. OXO Good Grips 11-Inch Balloon Whisk: Cooking is more fun with the right tools and with high quality ones.
+11. OXO Good Grips 11-Inch Balloon Whisk: Cooking is more fun with the right tools and with high-quality ones.
 Any home cook would be thrilled to see a nice sturdy whisk in their stocking.

 1. Amazing Cake Stand Multifunctional Cake and Serving Stand: I love this cake stand.
 Mine was a gift from a thoughtful friend and every time I use it I think of her fondly.
 I swear it makes my cakes taste better too.
 This particular cake stand is extra awesome because it can double as a punch bowl.
 So fun for special occasions.

 2. Instant Pot 7-in-1 Multi-Functional Pressure Cooker: I am so excited to get an Instant Pot for Christmas…I took the liberty of ordering this myself to make sure Santa didn’t forget it.
 I love that this can make almost anything in under an hour.
-For a busy mom who often gets into the afternoon before thinking about what dinner is going to be, this is a life saver.
+For a busy mom who often gets into the afternoon before thinking about what dinner is going to be, this is a lifesaver.
 Some people get a little worried and feel intimidated about being able to use it.
 Let me just tell you, my sister who has six kids, and a very crazy life (we are talking serious Mom Brain Struggles daily) has one, and she figured it out.
 I’m pretty sure that means anyone can do it.

 3. The Pioneer Woman Cowboy Rustic 12″ Salad Bowl and 12″ Handle Servers: There is just something so classy about serving salad out of a bamboo bowl with bamboo servers.
 It makes salads taste better.
-Seriously, so pretty and a great addition to a holiday or special occasion table scape, but also practical enough to use on a daily basis.
+Seriously, so pretty and a great addition to a holiday or special occasion tablescape, but also practical enough to use on a daily basis.
 I like this particular model because it is nice and deep.
 Sometimes bamboo bowls are really shallow.

 4. Cuisinart Smart Stick 2 Speed Hand Blender: This was another gift from a friend.
 Such a great tool, I don’t know how I lived without it for so long.
-I used it all the time to turn our dinner into baby food for Charlotte and Trever and I use it blend my re-fried beans all the time.
-So much safer and easier then trying to transfer them into a blender.
+I used it all the time to turn our dinner into baby food for Charlotte and Trever, and I use it to blend my re-fried beans all the time.
+So much safer and easier than trying to transfer them into a blender.
 Great for pureed soups and for frothing eggs for fluffier pancakes.
 Super useful and even more fun.
 Makes me feel like a real chef every time I use it.

 5. Hamilton Beach Digital Simplicity Rice Cooker and Steamer: One of my favorite things in my whole kitchen is our rice cooker.
 I use it ALL.THE.TIME!
 We love rice and eat it at least 3-4 times a week so a rice cooker is a must for us.
-My husband lived in Korea for two years and became a rice addict and has turned all of us into rice lovers.
+My husband lived in Korea for two years and became a rice addict which has turned all of us into rice lovers.
 He showed me how to measure rice/water in a rice cooker with your hand and it always comes out perfect.
 This is a great gift for college students.
-Rice is cheap and with a rice cooker they can’t burn it.
+Rice is cheap, and with a rice cooker, they can’t burn it.

 6. Pyrex 18 Piece Simply Store Food Storage Set: I have been slowly trying to transition my storage containers from plastic ones to nice glass ones like these.
 I’m getting there, but one more set like this would do it.
 I’m guessing that the cooks on your list would love a set of these as much as I would.
 Such a practical and useful gift.

 8. Javelin Digital Instant Read Meat Thermometer: I do not have this, but my assistant, has one and told me it is one of her favorite things in her kitchen, so now I need one.
-This takes the guessing game out of whether or not your meat is done and keeps you from over cooking it.
+This takes the guessing game out of whether or not your meat is done and keeps you from overcooking it.
 It’s digital so it gives an instant read.
 Awesome.
 I sure hope I get one in my stocking this year.